mweagle/Sparta/content/docs/application/environments/index.md

 ```

-These three files define the set of mutually-exclusive compile time files that represent environment targets.
+These three files define the set of compile-time mutually-exclusive sources that represent environment targets.

 ## Segregating Services

-Sparta uses the `sparta.Main(ServiceName, ...)` to define the AWS CloudFormation StackName which supports your application.
-While the previous files represent different environments, they will collide at `provision` time as we have not specialized the service name.
+The `serviceName` argument supplied to [sparta.Main](https://godoc.org/github.com/mweagle/Sparta#Main) defines the AWS CloudFormation stack that supports your application.
+While the previous files represent different environments, they will collide at `provision` time since they share the same service name.

-We can specialize this by including the `buildTags` in the service name with:
+The `serviceName` can be specialized by using the `buildTags` in the service name definition as in:

 ```golang
 fmt.Sprintf("SpartaHelloWorld-%s", sparta.OptionsGlobal.BuildTags),